eB00k/social_media_db/README.md

     - One-to-many relationship where a post can have multiple comments, but each comment belongs to only one post.

-11. **Posts/Comments to Content Activity**:
+11. **Posts/Comments to Content Activity:**

     - One-to-one relationship where a post or a comment is associated with its like count.

-12. **Posts to Post_likes:**
+12. **Posts/Comments to Likes:**

-    - One-to-many relationship where each post can have multiple likes, but each like belongs to only one post.

-13. **Comments to Comment_likes:**

-    - One-to-many relationship where each comment can have multiple likes, but each like belongs to only one comment.
+    - One-to-many relationship where each post or comment can have multiple likes, but each like belongs to only one post or comment.

-14. **Likes_Entity to Comment_likes/Post_likes:**
-    - One-to-one relationship where each record in `comment_likes` or `post_likes` corresponds directly to a record in `likes_entity`.